A record of how a private system became a public one.

 I learn about RADIX by illustrating it.
 The images teach me what I'm trying to say.

-This is the most painful phase.
+This was the most painful phase.

 At one point, the manuscript exceeds 260 pages.
 Thorough.
 Careful.
 Explained.
+Eight years of writing, eight years of different styles and different perspectives on life.

 I recognize a habit from twenty years of technical work: I over-clarify.
 I teach.
 I ensure comprehension.
 I remove ambiguity so others don't struggle.